smhmic/ga-spy/README.md

 hit does not fire (e.g. not affected by opt-out/tracking-blockers), or when previewing an html file locally, etc.

+When used in tandem with other loggers, this log will always be listed first.

 This listener callback will print `ga()` arguments exactly as they are given:

 ```javascript